knmcguire/knmcguire.github.io/docs/projects.md

 ![roboball](images\roboball.png){ width="300" }

 During the summer I've learned to work with the Open 3D engine.
-I've managed to make a basic tutorial to make an autonomus roboball in that engine.
-This project is still ongoing!
+I've managed to make a basic tutorial to make an autonomous roboball in that engine.
+This project was sponsored by the Open 3D Foundation.

 * Blogposts: [:fontawesome-solid-file-lines:](https://o3de.org/roboball-starting-with-o3de-as-a-robotics-engineer/)
 * Videos: [:fontawesome-solid-film:](https://youtu.be/qON_ox6lvYs) [:fontawesome-solid-film:](https://youtu.be/NntJrInIV6k) [:fontawesome-solid-film:](https://youtu.be/68C_hKMx7hg) [:fontawesome-solid-film:](https://youtu.be/ON2Ij8iYeks) [:fontawesome-solid-film:](https://youtu.be/6jUnmfD0jzs) [:fontawesome-solid-film:](https://youtu.be/l3ZbGZEtiuU)